JoffVerby/PowerShell/AD/New-AdminAccount/README.md

 Use example:

-New-CRUKAdminAccount -User test01 -OU ServiceDesk
+New-AdminAccount -User test01 -OU ServiceDesk

 This function references a users current non-admin account and creates an admin account using data from the current account.
 The OU selected will put the new account in the relevant OU within the "Administrators" OU